white-flame/clyc/readme.md

 `Logical Connective` = `#$and`, `#$or`, `#$not`, `#$implies`, etc.
 `Rule` or `Conditional` = an `#$implies` sentence.
 `Microtheory` = a partition of a KB that can be independently scoped in & out of inferential visibility.
+`Arity` = the number of terms in a predicate not including the first (the operator).
+`Sequence` = a cons list.
+`Sequence term` = a term holding the remainder of a sequence, as in a dotted list.
+Also `sequence variable` if the term is a variable.

 **Clyc:**
 `missing-larkc` = specific term for things in Cyc that were not provided to the LarKC project, distinguished from unimplemented or unfinished things in Clyc.